chrisands/zsh-yarn-completions/README.md

 > Yarn completions for Z-shell that supports `yarn workspaces`

 ## What is does?
-- Right now not much 😅
+- You can look progress at the roadmap 😅

 ## Requirements:
   - [zsh](https://github.com/zsh-users/zsh) - `Z-shell`